stackbit-projects/blue-triceratops-4f502/_posts/2020-02-2-les-ambassadeurs.md

 image: assets/images/womens_touch.jpg
 ---

 Thanks to everyone who came down to our women's touch game.
-Great to see the all the girls, new and old
+It was especially great to see all the folks who were playing touch for the first time.